Cleveland’s North Coast Harbor

-Cleveland plus its neighboring communities are rich with entertainment.
-Much of its infrastructure was developed more than 100 years ago when its concentration of wealth on Euclid Avenue was unsurpassed even by New York’s 5th Avenue.
+Before we dive into Cleveland’s North Coast Harbor attractions, let’s explore the Greater Cleveland area.
+Its neighboring communities are rich in entertainment.
+Much of Cleveland’s infrastructure was developed more than 100 years ago when its concentration of wealth on Euclid Avenue was unsurpassed even by New York’s 5th Avenue.

-The legacies of business tycoons such as John D. Rockefeller, founder of Standard Oil (think richer than Bill Gates), are seen in the arts, parks, museums, architecture and business today.
-The region boasts the top amusement park in the world, the most loyal sports fans, Rock –N– Roll Hall of Fame, Pro Football Hall of Fame, and #1 heart program by one of the nation’s leading medical facilities – Cleveland Clinic.
-It also has the second largest performing arts center in the country, the third most visited national park in the U.S., and a top-5 orchestra in the world.
+The legacies of business tycoons such as John D. Rockefeller, founder of Standard Oil (think richer than Bill Gates), are seen in the arts, parks, museums, architecture, and business today.
+The region boasts the top amusement park in the world, the most loyal sports fans, the Rock –N– Roll Hall of Fame, the Pro Football Hall of Fame, and #1 heart program by one of the nation’s leading medical facilities – Cleveland Clinic.
+It also has the second-largest performing arts center in the country, the third-most visited national park in the U.S., and a top-5 orchestra in the world.
 Nearby is also the world’s largest concentration of Amish.

-What makes Cleveland plus its neighboring communities and attractions such a pleasant visit is not just the plethora of things to do for nearly every age and interest, but the ease in which the urban landscape is navigated.
-The highway system is built to handle major traffic centers like Chicago, rather than a mid-size city’s.
-It has six major highways criss-crossing it plus plenty of buses, taxis, parking and a light rail system, which is convenient to and from just about anywhere – including straight from the airport to the heart of downtown.
+What makes Cleveland, plus its neighboring communities and attractions, such a pleasant visit is not just the plethora of things to do for nearly every age and interest but the ease with which the urban landscape is navigated.
+The highway system is built to handle major traffic centers like Chicago rather than mid-size cities.
+It has six major highways crisscrossing it, plus plenty of buses, taxis, parking, and Ohio’s only light rail system, which is convenient to and from just about anywhere – including straight from the airport to the heart of downtown.

-North Coast Harbor is a beautiful place mixing a panoramic urban skyline with trees and green space, and sunrise-to-sunset views of a Great Lake!
-Lake Erie has had a tremendous renewal of its own, again attracting fishermen, boaters, divers and water-enthusiasts by the millions.
+North Coast Harbor is a beautiful place mixing a panoramic urban skyline with trees, green space, and sunrise-to-sunset views of a Great Lake!
+Lake Erie has had a tremendous renewal of its own, again attracting fishermen, boaters, divers, and water enthusiasts by the millions.
 But the main attraction is the number of main attractions – all within walking distance from each other.

 Once you board the Waterfront Line at Tower City and roll through The Flats and Warehouse District, you’ll arrive minutes later at the North Coast Station.
 The welcome is more than you’ll expect.
 The terminal is completely glass enclosed and has several expressions of art.
 Its style was intended to accent the Rock -N- Roll Hall of Fame.
 The welcome mat is a 49-foot porcelain tile rug.

-The International Women’s Air & Space Museum is located inside the lobby at Burke Lakefront Airport just east of the Rock Hall.
+The International Women’s Air & Space Museum is inside the Burke Lakefront Airport lobby just east of the Rock Hall.
 Admission is free.
 The exhibits illustrate the contributions women made to aerospace history and include Amelia Earhart’s flight suit and the tail of Ruth Nichol’s Lockheed Akita.
-For visitor information, call 216-623-1111.

 The U.S.S.
-COD (SS 224) is the last fully intact WWII fleet submarine left in existence.
+COD (SS 224) is the last fully intact WWII fleet submarine.
 It is docked between the Rock Hall and Burke.
-Tours are offered to the public inviting them to see what life inside a metal box deep under the sea must have been like.
-It is tight inside so beware if you are claustrophobic.
+Tours are offered to the public, inviting them to see what life inside a metal box deep under the sea must have been like.
+It is tight inside, so beware if you are claustrophobic.
 The 312-foot submarine was a key weapon against the Japanese, sinking many ships and itself depth-charged, surviving major torpedo fire.
 For visitor information, see usscod.org.

 Cleveland’s great shipping heritage is seen aboard the Steamship William G. Mather.
 This 618-foot vessel was built in 1925.
 It now serves as a floating museum and educational facility near the Coast Guard Station between the Rock Hall and Cleveland Browns Stadium behind the Science Center.
-On and below deck, the public gets to tour one of the largest ships to sail the Great Lakes much like the infamous Edmond Fitzgerald.
-See the captains quarters, engine room, galley, and steer the captain’s wheel.
-To plan a visit, log onto wgmather.nhlink.net.
+On and below deck, the public can tour one of the largest ships to sail the Great Lakes, much like the infamous Edmond Fitzgerald.
+See the captain’s quarters, engine room, and galley, and steer the captain’s wheel.

-The new Cleveland Browns Stadium offers fans an inside look at the press box, luxury suites, locker room, and other areas fans typically would not see when attending games.
-These tours are available from 10 am – 3 pm Monday – Friday, April – November.
-For more information, call 440- 824-3361 or e-mailTours@clevelandbrowns.com.
+The Cleveland Browns Stadium offers fans an inside look at the press box, luxury suites, locker room, and other areas fans typically would not see when attending games.
+For tour information, call 440- 824-3361.

-Cleveland’s North Coast Harbor development is beginning to shine but it is far from the grand vision that is coming into focus.
+Cleveland’s North Coast Harbor development is beginning to shine, but it is far from the grand vision that is coming into focus.
 In the coming years, aquaria, apartments, restaurants, shopping, and hotels are all expected to dot the landscape.
 If visiting Cleveland for pleasure or business, take a quick trip from the airport, suburbs or downtown on the Rapid Transit and explore North Coast Harbor, Cleveland’s newest family-funapolis.
-Stay and spread your fun across The Flats and Warehouse Entertainment District, Gateway sports complex, Tower City or the cultural Mecca that is University Circle.
-Or take in Cleveland plus Cedar Point Amusement Park and Lake Erie Islands, Canton’s Pro Football Hall of Fame and Akron’s Inventors Hall of Fame, Amish country and other northern Ohio attractions.
+Stay and spread your fun across The Flats and Warehouse Entertainment District, Gateway sports complex, Tower City, or the cultural Mecca that is University Circle.
+Or take in Cleveland plus Cedar Point Amusement Park and Lake Erie Islands, Canton’s Pro Football Hall of Fame and Amish country, and other northern Ohio attractions.